FreddyMaster/Debug-Duckers-Megathread/README.md

 - [Sci-Hub](https://sci-hub.se/) the first pirate website in the world to provide mass and public access to tens of millions of research papers
 - [BookSC](http://booksc.org/) The world's largest scientific articles store.
 50,000,000+ articles for free.
 - [Academic Torrents](http://academictorrents.com/) A Community-Maintained Distributed Repository for researchers, by researchers.
 Making 32.66TB of research data available!
+- [Text to Handwriting](https://github.com/saurabhdaware/text-to-handwriting) So your teacher asked you to upload written assignments?
+Hate writing assigments?
+This tool will help you convert your text to handwriting

 ## Textbooks
 - [All IT eBooks](http://www.allitebooks.com/) A big database of free, direct links for IT and programming ebooks